aminarehman14/sql-api-dt-vw-scripts/README.md

 Get free weather data using the [OpenWeather API](https://openweathermap.org/api).

-We will provide you with an API key for use during this project.
+API key for use during this project.

 Example API call: